 Progress views are accessible by default.
-The default accessibility traits for a progress view are Updates Frequently and User Interaction Enabled.
+The default accessibility traits for a progress view is Updates Frequently.
 The Updates Frequently accessibility trait means that the progress view doesn't send update notifications when its state changes.
 This trait tells an assistive app that it should poll for changes in the progress view when necessary.

 For general information about making iOS views accessible, see Making Views Accessible.